publishpress/publishpress.github.io/docs/interface/ui-elements.md

 ![Settings](/assets/img/interface/settings.png)

 The HTML structure for settings is as follows.
 One table row for each setting.
-Usually Settings are inside <a href="#horizontal-tabs">Horizontal Tabs</a>.
+Usually Settings are inside <a href="#horizontal-tabs">Horizontal Tabs</a> content.

 ```
 <table class="form-table">